MicrosoftDocs/architecture-center/docs/guide/hpc/autodesk-maya-content.md

 - Nonuniform rational basis spline (NURBS) modeling.
 By using this feature, you can construct 3D models from geometric primitives and drawn curves.
 - Character setup for creating sophisticated skeletons, inverse kinematics (IK) handles, and deformers for characters that deliver lifelike performances.

 Maya was developed by Autodesk and offers a wide range of powerful tools for animation, simulation, and modeling.
 You can also use Maya for motion graphics, virtual reality, UV maps, low poly, and character creation.
-This 3D software is popular in the video game industry.
-You can use the Maya application to generate 3D assets for games and also for film, television, and commercials.
+This 3D modeling software is popular in the video game industry.
+The Maya application can generate 3D assets for games but also for film, TV, and commercials.
 Besides offering a vast library of animation tools, Maya is customizable.
-Scripting languages like Maya Embedded Language (MEL) and Python provide a way to extend Maya functionality.
+You can use scripting languages like Maya Embedded Language (MEL) and Python to extend Maya functionality.

 To see how to use an Arnold plug-in to use an [Arnold renderer](https://docs.arnoldrenderer.com/display/A5AFMUG/Arnold) directly in Maya, see the [Arnold for Maya User Guide](https://docs.arnoldrenderer.com/display/a5AFMUG/Arnold+for+Maya+User+Guide?preview=/40111191/134645273/car.jpg).